jperod/RNN_Scandinavian_Text_Classifier/README.md

 # Future Work

 * extract more scandivanian datasets and train on more sentences.
+* implement maximum limit on number of tokens to allow higher datasets without increasing vocav dict and tensor size
 * create a web app to integrate the REST API and host it (ex: heroku web app).
 * build same model using transformers and compare